Biomedical Catalyst: Regenerative Medicine Research Committee

 There should be no inclusion of additional annexes to those identified in the guidance without prior agreement from the MRC office scientific contacts:

 Dr David Pan, Programme Manager:

 The case for support may be up to four A4 pages in length, including key unpublished preliminary data and references, using Arial 11pt with 2cm margins and a minimum of single line spacing.
-In addition to this four page case for support, you should provide a Gantt chart setting out the key developmental work, milestones, and points of regulatory/ethical engagement needed to bring your proposal to human application, i.e. to include those expected steps beyond the term of the immediate grant request.
+In keeping with MRC’s revised guidance on demonstrating excellent and robust experimental methodology, you are allowed to include an additional 1page annex as set out in Section 2.4.3 of the MRC’s Applicants’ Handbook.
+Please note this is not an opportunity to extend the other information needed within the case for support beyond the four page limit and any applications where this is deemed to have occurred will not be accepted.
+In addition to this case for support, you should provide a Gantt chart setting out the key developmental work, milestones, and points of regulatory/ethical engagement needed to bring your proposal to human application, i.e. to include those expected steps beyond the term of the immediate grant request.

 The case for support is your opportunity to convince the committee that you have:

 - a clear vision of where you are going, based on an appropriately developed start point